 Under the rules of our regulator, the FCA, as a firm providing independent advice, we are unable to accept or retain payments or benefits from other firms (e.g. product providers) as this would conflict with our independent status.

 Protecting your personal information

-- We may engage the services of third party providers of professional services in order to enhance the service we provide to you.
+We may engage the services of third-party providers of professional services in order to enhance the service we provide to you.
 These parties may also need to process your personal data in the performance of their contract with us.
-Your personal information may be transferred electronically (e.g. by email or over the internet) and we, or any relevant third party, may contact you in future by what we believe to be the most appropriate means of communication at the time (e.g. telephone/ email /letter etc.).

-- The organisations to whom we may pass your details also have their own obligations to deal with your personal information appropriately.
 Sometimes a product or service may be administered from a country outside Europe.
-If this is the case, the firm must put a contract in place to ensure that your information is adequately protected.
+If this is the case that firm must put a contract in place to ensure that your data is adequately protected.

-- We will issue you with our Privacy Notice.
-This is a is a separate document which provides more information about the nature of our personal data processing activities and includes details of our retention and deletion policies as well as your rights of access to the personal information that we hold on you.
+This is a separate document which provides more information about the nature of our personal data processing activities and includes details of our retention and deletion policies as well as your rights of access to the personal information we hold about you.

 Full details of the products we recommend to you including, for example, the minimum duration of the product, information on your right to cancel or whether no right to cancel exists, and any other early termination rights and penalties, will be covered in the relevant product disclosure information you will receive before the conclusion of any contract.

 In most cases you can exercise a right to cancel by withdrawing from the contract.
 In general terms, you will normally have a 30-day cancellation period for a life, protection, payment protection or pension policy and a 14-day cancellation period for all other policies.